Credit Policy Run Logs

 The solution was validated through strong internal feedback and positive user response, demonstrating clear improvements in usability and clarity.

 The redesigned experience enabled users to move beyond simply viewing outcomes to actively understanding and acting on them.
-By making decision logic transparent and accessible, it supports faster, more confident underwriting without relying on personal bias and interpretation.
+By making decision logic transparent and accessible, it supports faster, more confident underwriting reducing the need for manual interpretation and guesswork.

 What Users Can Now Do